zehadialam/FFU/README.md

 The goal of this project is to automate the process of building, capturing, and deploying a custom Windows image.
 As images quickly become out-of-date, maintaining an image can become burdensome.
 Having an automated solution allows for any individual to quickly recreate an up-to-date image.
 To broadly summarize, running the project will download Windows media from Microsoft, apply it to a VHDX file, and run it in a Hyper-V VM to install applications and apply customizations.
 Windows will then be sysprepped, and once the VM shuts down, the FFU will be captured from the VHDX.
 Optionally, the project can also prepare a deployment USB drive and copy the FFU, drivers, provisioning packages, Autopilot configuration files, and other necessary components.
 Once the USB drive is booted into on a target device, the FFU will be applied to the drive automatically.

+## Parent Project Contributions

+I remain an active contributor to the [parent project](https://github.com/rbalsleymsft/FFU).
+My contributions include the following feature additions:
+- Automated Windows ADK download and installation to eliminate a manual project prerequisite.
+[PR 14](https://github.com/rbalsleyMSFT/FFU/pull/14)
+- Automated the upgrade of an existing ADK installation to the latest version and added more robust handling of various ADK scenarios.
+[PR 18](https://github.com/rbalsleyMSFT/FFU/pull/18)
+- Added procedures and optimizations to reduce the size of the captured FFU.
+[PR 25](https://github.com/rbalsleyMSFT/FFU/pull/25)

+## Features Unique to This Fork
+This fork contains unique functionality that would detract from the generalized nature of the parent project.
+These include the following image customizations:
+- Removing various in-box Windows apps commonly regarded as "bloatware"
+- Applying a custom Windows theme and wallpaper
+- Applying a custom lock screen
+- Configuring the taskbar layout with pinned apps
+- Configuring the public desktop
+- Configuring various group policy settings that are desirable in enterprise & higher education environments

 ## Prerequisites

 Hyper-V must be enabled.
 To enable Hyper-V with PowerShell, open PowerShell as an administrator and run the following command: